akbarratt/rb101/LOG.md

 I started this progress log partway through RB101.
 Newest entries first.

+### Day 76: Tuesday May 11, 2021

+**Pomodoros Completed**: 5

+**Today's Progress**: Steady work on Lesson 5.
+Doing the working with blocks exercises.

+**My Feelings**: I feel like it's easiest for me to get into a groove with the written materials, so I'm enjoying this confidence boost while it lasts.

 ### Day 75: Monday May 10, 2021

 **Pomodoros Completed**: 6